Telephos/astable-multivibrator/README.md

 # astable-multivibrator
-Geber files and Multisim for a simple astable multivibrator
+Geber files and Multisim for a simple astable multivibrator that uses a coin cell battery.
+The multisim blink frequency is off.
+In reality the LEDs are blinking at about 2.8 Hz.

 Part list:
 1) Battery Retainer (Keystone 3034TR)